Home

 Equitable Access to Cardiovascular Therapies

-We seek to understand the geographic, racial, ethnic and socioeconomic factors associated with access to novel cardiovascular pharmacotherapies as well as therapeutic devices using novel datasets constructed from large administrative payor databases, geospatial databases and a variety of socioeconomic markers.
+We seek to understand the socioeconomic, geographic, racial, and ethnic factors associated with access to novel cardiovascular pharmacotherapies as well as therapeutic devices using novel datasets constructed from large administrative payor databases, geospatial databases and a variety of socioeconomic markers.
+We aim to generate a comprehensive understanding of how economic and social factors intersect to influence access to cardiovascular therapies across diverse populations.

 Factors Motivating the Adoption of Cardiovascular Therapies